+Or

-- Or - The use was lawfully established by way of a designation; and - The effects of the use are the same or similar in character, intensity, and scale to those which existed before the designation was removed. - 1.2.4 Existing use rights do not apply if: - The use of land has been discontinued for a continuous period of more than 12 months, unless the Council has granted an extension by way of application; or - Reconstruction, alteration or extension of any building that contravenes a rule in the District Plan increases its degree of non-compliance.
+- b. the use was lawfully established by way of a designation; and - c. the effects of the use are the same or similar in character, intensity, and scale to those which existed before the designation was removed. - 1.2.4 Existing use rights do not apply if: - a. the use of land has been discontinued for a continuous period of more than 12 months after the rule in the District Plan the use contravenes took legal effect, unless the Council has granted an extension by way of application;